 Author: Fred Kennedy

-The current Administration has adopted a high-profile approach to space issues.
+The previous Administration adopted a high-profile approach to space issues.
 It established a National Space Council, chaired by the Vice President and including various senior members of the Executive Branch.
 The Council authored multiple Space Policy Directives for Presidential signature on a variety of topics—NASA’s exploration efforts, bolstering the commercial space sector through regulatory streamlining, space traffic management, and the establishment of a Space Force.
 These efforts were individually laudable but lacked the cohesion of a grand strategy for envisioning America’s future in space.

 About the Author